LightningCreations/Governance/admin/rules-of-order.md

 The Admins of Lightning Creations shall, in the furthurance of the stated goal, prefer to make all decisions publiclly, in a manner that is available for the review and comment of all project members and project leads of Lightning Creations, and it shall be presumed that the whole of Lightning Creations benefits from a decision being made publically.

-The above presumption may be defeated only on clear and convincing evidence that a private decision is either necessary, or the interests of the whole of Lightning Creations demand a private decision.
+The above presumption may be defeated only on clear and convincing evidence that a privately visible decision is either necessary, or the interests of the whole of Lightning Creations demand a privately visible decision.

 With the exception of a Referendum Vote, which necessarily must be held in public, the method of voting used does not affect whether a decision may be made privately.

+A publically visible vote shall be any vote conducted in a manner which any Member may access to view the vote and status thereof, and may comment on the decision, and a privately visible vote is any other vote.

 ## Voting Methods